thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ![](https://imgur.com/TsyyfL9.png)

 It's common for a user account to belong to a many groups.
-The only groups in this list that are worth mentioning are `staff` and `admin`.
+The only important groups to note are `staff` and `admin`.
 In Mac OS X, every user account belongs to the `staff` group, while only Administrator accounts belong to the `admin` group.

 **TIP:** If your user account doesn't belong to the `admin` group, it'll be difficult to manage your development machine.